Author: jason

 Whittlesea Courthouse

-Located at the corner of Church and Beech Streets in Whittlesea.(Melway Map 246 G8) Among the early townships in the Plenty Valley Whittlesea came the closest to fulfilling the role as the main centre in the area.
+Among the early townships in the Plenty Valley, Whittlesea came the closest to fulfilling the role as the main centre in the area.
 It was for this reason that Whittlesea was chosen as the site for the courthouse, which was built in 1864.
-The courthouse is...
+The courthouse is of solid brick on bluestone footings and the builder was William Lockwood, a local...

 READ MORE Whittlesea Courthouse